dan7800/RepackagedAndroid/progress/justin_progress_log.md

    ** Wrote the parser for FlowDroid application output ** Built and ran the anadroid static APK analysis tool.
 I am continuing to write parser for tool output.
    ** Used the Dexter APK analysis tool to infer output from sample set of APK files (http://dexter.dexlabs.org/)
+* Began writing a summary of test results with two apk sample sets and three static analysis tools.

+To complete during week 10:
+* finish testing both APK sample sets with each static analysis tool
+* Insert known malware segments into 10 popular APKS outlined on the tool analysis document and properly repackage them before feeding into static analysis tools.

 Week 7
 ===